 Important note: There is a difference between bypassing a plugin and muting it.

-Bypassing actually turns off processing for that plugin, thus stopping the sound from being generated or processed.
-Muting, which is accomplished by inserting a Gain Control, Gain and Balance, or Gain and Balance (m->s) plugin and clicking the Mute button or setting its volume slider to 0, causes an audio signal to continue to be generated, but with the output silenced.
+For virtual instrument plugins, bypassing actually turns off processing for that plugin, thus stopping the sound from being generated.
+Muting, which is accomplished by inserting a Gain Control, Gain and Balance, Gain and Balance (m->s), or one of the audio mixer plugins and clicking the Mute button or setting its volume slider to 0, causes an audio signal to continue to be generated, but with the output silenced.
 If you're playing back a loop or click track during live performance but you don't want the audience to hear it for a period of time, mute the plugin instead of bypassing it.
 That way, it will continue to play (in your headphones, if so routed) until you're ready for the audience to hear it again.